 - Specific bequest: This is a gift of a specific amount of cash or piece of property, such as real estate, stocks, bonds, or works of art.

 - Residual bequest: What remains in your estate once all specific gifts, bills, and taxes are paid, is called the residue.
-You may choose to leave all, or a percentage, of your residue to Children’s Health Foundation of Vancouver Island.
+You may choose to leave all, or a percentage, of your residue to Greater Victoria Eldercare Foundation.

 - Contingent bequest: This gift only happens if certain conditions are met (for example, if someone you named to receive a bequest dies, you could name the Foundation as the contingent beneficiary to receive this gift).

 To include a gift in your will, your legal advisor will need the following information